Thai Red Curry Zucchini Noodle Bowls

 - Sesame seeds, white - 1 tsp

-- Make glaze - Whisk together soy sauce, water, mirin, honey, toasted sesame oil, and cornstarch.
+- Make glaze - Whisk together aminos, vinegar, honey, and toasted sesame oil.
 (Can be done up to 5 days ahead)

-- Bell peppers / Zucchini / Lemongrass / Ginger - Prep as directed.
-Combine bell peppers and zucchini in one container.
+- Bell peppers / Lemongrass / Ginger - Prep as directed.
+Store bell peppers in one container.
 Combine lemongrass and ginger in a second container.
 (Can be done up to 5 days ahead)

 - Limes / Cilantro - Prep as directed.

-- Heat a Dutch oven or large saute pan with cooking oil (for noodle bowls) over medium heat.
-Add bell peppers and zucchini with some salt.
-Saute until vegetables are starting to soften, 3 to 4 minutes.
+- Heat a Dutch oven or large saute pan with cooking oil (for zucchini noodle bowls) over medium heat.
+Add bell peppers with some salt.
+Saute until starting to soften, 2 to 3 minutes.

 - Add lemongrass, ginger, and curry paste.
 Saute until fragrant, ~1 minute.

-- Add coconut milk, stock, fish sauce, and sugar and stir well.
+- Add coconut milk, stock, and fish sauce and stir well.
 Bring to a boil and then reduce to a low simmer.
-Simmer for 15 minutes to let the flavors develop while preparing tofu.
+Simmer for 15 minutes to let the flavors develop while preparing shrimp.

-- While soup simmers, heat a nonstick pan with cooking oil (portion for tofu) over medium heat.
-Add tofu in a single layer and let cook until golden brown on one side, 3 to 4 minutes.
-Flip tofu and cook until it is golden brown on all sides, 4 to 5 minutes total.
+- While soup simmers, heat a nonstick pan with cooking oil (portion for shrimp) over medium heat.
+Add shrimp in a single layer and let cook until golden brown on one side, 2 to 3 minutes.
+Flip shrimp and pour glaze over top.
+Cook shrimp until coated in glaze, 2 to 4 minutes more.

-- Transfer tofu to a plate and sprinkle with sesame seeds.
+- Transfer shrimp to a plate and sprinkle with sesame seeds.

-- When noodles are cooked, remove from heat and squeeze half the lime wedges into the broth.
-Taste and season with more sugar, fish sauce, or lime juice if needed.
+- Remove from heat and squeeze half the lime wedges into the broth.
+Taste and season with more fish sauce or lime juice if needed.

-- Divide noodles and broth between serving bowls.
-Top with tofu and cilantro.
+- Divide zucchini noodles and broth between serving bowls.
+Top with shrimp and cilantro.
 Serve extra lime wedges on the side.
 Enjoy!

 This is best if the noodles are made separately and added when you're ready to eat, especially for leftovers.1 Helpful